 Patrick Houser is a grandfather to Texas grandkids.
 He was instrumental in getting the first website up to serve fathers when the internet was still new.
 You can also find him on YouTube.
 He has written a marvelous primer called Fathers-To-Be Handbook, available on Amazon.
 It's and easy read that addresses many of the concerns that surface when your partner is pregnant.

 I love this website for new dads/partners!
 Gender friendly, it is written like a car manual and it's accurate!

 You deserve a massage too!
-Currently not available.
 Family members can receive massage on the same day as birthing parent.
-Choose from swedish or any of the above techniques; focused 1/2 hour sessions on back/neck/shoulders are much appreciated when everyone is holding the baby 1/2 hour $45, 1 hour $90
+Choose from swedish or any of the techniques on my Specialty Massage page; focused 1/2 hour sessions on back/neck/shoulders are much appreciated when everyone is holding the baby 1/2 hour $45, 1 hour $90

 Mental & Emotional Support for Dads & Partners